-Asbestos release incidents should be recorded on the WNAT incident report form.
-In addition a detailed incident investigation may also need to be carried out depending on the nature and extent of the release.
-To determine whether this more detailed investigation is required, it is important the Health, Safety and Well-being team is notified of asbestos incidents as soon as they occur.
+Asbestos release incidents should be recorded on the WNAT incident report form located within the WNAT First Aid Policy.
+In addition, a detailed incident investigation may also need to be carried out depending on the nature and extent of the release.
+To determine whether this more detailed investigation is required, it is important the Estates Manager is notified of asbestos incidents as soon as they occur.